This easy baked potato soup is perfect for any time of the year. Simple ingredients and it comes together quickly!

 - 1 Cup sour cream

 Add milk 1/2 a cup at a time.
 Mix thoroughly after each addition of milk, making sure that mix is completely smooth before adding more milk.

-Allow to cook over low heat for 45 minutes, stirring occasionally to prevent burning.
+Allow to cook over low heat for 15 minutes until it starts to thicken, stirring occasionally to prevent burning.

 Add remaining ingredients and cook for an additional 15 minutes or until thickened to your desired texture.

 This soup is even better the next day, so if you are able, make it one day in advance.